-In case you need help picking some wisdom to pass on, we’ve asked top money managers and financial pros to weigh in with their favorite lessons you should share with your child.
+In case you need help choosing what to pass on, we’ve asked top money managers and financial pros to weigh in with the best financial life lessons to teach kids.
 You might learn a little something, too!

 Lesson #2: Know What You Expect to Earn Before You Borrow

-When weighing whether or not to take out a loan to pay for school, College Ave Student Loans CEO and cofounder Joe DePaulo suggests that you think about the type of career you see in your future.
+When weighing whether or not to take out a loan to pay for school, College Ave Student Loans CEO and cofounder Joe DePaulo suggests that teens should think about the type of career they’re envisioning.
 “It’s okay if you’re not exactly sure what you want to do yet, but having an idea of your future earning potential will help you avoid over-borrowing now,” he says.
 “It’s a general rule of thumb not to borrow more for school than you expect to make in the first year of your professional career.”

 Lesson #3: Save, Save, and Save Some More